 Shotgun sights are simple, and their style relates to the typical intended use of the gun.
 They can be simple, or quite complicated.
 Here are the most common shotgun sight setups.

-Bead sights are the most common shotgun sighting system out there.
+Bead sights are the most common shotgun sighting system out there and this shotgun 101 guide guarantees it will be your first sight.
 It consists of nothing more than a solid spherical bead.
 This small and simple sighting system is rapid on target and extremely easy to pick up in low light situations.
 Bead sights are easy to use, and best used with buck and birdshot.
 They can work with slugs but are not the most precise means of shooting slugs.

 Chokes come in a wide variety of configurations and are designed to maximize your range with a shotgun.
 A cylinder bore choke is no choke at all and it’s perfect for close quarter’s tactical use.
 Some chokes are designed for shooting skeet, others for shooting turkeys and some are designed to get buckshot out there much further for taking down deer and hogs.

-Choke selection is another major consideration when it comes to choosing your shotgun and picking its purpose.
+Choke selection is another major consideration when it comes to choosing your shotgun and picking its purpose, this shotguns 101 guide should ease you through the process.

 Shotguns are complicated guns and this article is what you should consider shotguns 101.
 This is only a starting point on your journey to becoming a shotgunner.
 Hopefully, you’ve learned something and if you have any questions feel free to ask below.
 Make sure you check out our articles on shotgun ammo, and our top 10 home defense shotguns.